KontentWave/django-statuswatch/.github/docs/StatusWatch_project_sheet.md

 > **Navigation:** [← Back to README](../../README.md) | [Deployment Guide](../deployment/EC2_DEPLOYMENT_GUIDE.md) | [ADRs](ADRs/) | [Diagnostic Scripts](../deployment/diag-scripts/README.md)

+> **Why this doc exists:** the public-facing README is intentionally kept to a ~60-second skim for recruiting/BD conversations.
+Use this internal sheet (plus the linked guides) for the real implementation details and day-to-day runbooks.

 ---

 ## Phase 1 MVP Specification